Infectious Disease Prevention and Control Unit (IDCU) - EPIET

 English language will be required.

-Number of EPIET fellows trained at institute: One EPIET-EU track fellow assigned to the unit in 2016.
+Number of EPIET fellows trained at institute: One EPIET-EU track fellow assigned to the unit in 2016 and successfully completed the fellowship.
+Another EPIET-EU track fellow assigned to the unit in 2018.